Fred-Sheppard/dotfiles/README.md

 # dotfiles

-A collection of my machine's dotfiles.
+A collection of my machine's configuration files.